 Framer's pricing structure can feel overwhelming at first glance.
 With site plans, editor seats, and add-ons all priced separately, it's easy to get confused about which combination makes the most sense for your project.
 Choosing the wrong plan can lead to overpaying for features you don't need or worse, hitting unexpected limitations just as your site starts gaining traction.

 The main challenge when evaluating Framer is understanding how its different pricing components work together.
 This guide will help you navigate Framer's pricing structure, explaining not just what each option costs, but why you might need it.
-You'll learn how site plans work, what limitations to consider, and how to make the smartest decision for your specific needs in 2025.
+You'll learn how site plans work, what limitations to consider, and how to make the smartest decision for your specific needs in 2026.

 Before diving into the plans, it's crucial to understand the philosophy behind their structure.
 Framer has separated its pricing into modular components to serve different user profiles, from freelancers to agencies.
 Understanding this separation is key to accurate and scalable budgeting.

 Avoid hidden costs: Knowing that Editors and Add-ons are billed separately from Site Plans lets you calculate the true total cost of your project without surprises.
+For a complete picture of how platform fees, agency costs, and add-ons combine into a total budget, check our breakdown of Framer website costs.

 Plan for growth: Understanding each plan's limits (like bandwidth and CMS items) helps you choose a plan that not only works today but can scale with your success tomorrow.